craig552uk/craig552uk.github.com/content/blog/2024-11-28-vscode-for-writers/vscode-for-writers.md

 As a creative writer, I can't say the same.
 In working on my novel, I've used a range of "specialist" tools, some free, others cost money, and I'm always left wanting.
 Some give more than others, but eventually I find that there's always something that irritates me enough to take me out of the flow when I'm writing.

-Recently I was writing a post for this blog, which I write in VSCode, and I thought "Why don't I use the same for me novel?".
+Recently I was writing a post for this blog, which I write in VSCode, and I thought "Why don't I use the same for my novel?".
 So I ported my WIP into VSCode and honestly it's the best thing ever.

 ## What is Visual Studio Code?